Massachusetts e-MOLST Web Portal

 As a registered web portal user, a health care provider can start a care planning conversation with a patient, Health Care Agent and Guardian via telehealth or in-person as follows:

-- Sign into the web portal and search for your patient.
-If your patient is not already in the portal, click the button to add a new patient.
+- Sign into the web portal and search for your patient, or create a new patient account;

 - Health care providers can choose to do the following:

-- If the patient chooses to complete an e-MOLST, the clinician and patient can sign digitally using their smartphone, tablet or computer or select the option to document witnessed verbal consent.
-Read more here.
+- The clinician and patient can complete and digitally sign the e-MOLST using their smartphone, tablet or computer or select the option to document witnessed verbal consent.
+Read more here;

 - Revisit conversations and revise e-MOLST form as needed on the web portal.